wangell/pleroma/README.md

 - Kernel-managed ingresses, job queues, scheduling, etc.
 - Strong supervisor + process-management support.
 Handling exceptions + errors in native entities as well as external processes is made extremely easy.
 - Designed as a better Kubernetes
-- Focus on faul tolerance/supporting temporary nodes - cell phones, computers that turn on/off (laptops), etc.  Data/entities seamlessly move and continue to operate.
+- Focus on fault tolerance/supporting temporary nodes - cell phones, computers that turn on/off (laptops), etc.  Data/entities seamlessly move and continue to operate.
 - Intelligent kernel.
 Can handle auto-grouping and scheduling of objects.

 ## Charisma